QuinntonCarter/moodmusicapp/notes.md

 todo final
     + add delete of playlists from db to user > deleteAcc route
+    + route back to profile on submit of playlist and mood
+    + implement Loading component w timeout
+    + flesh out error handling to display errors in more places if necessary
     + add more stuff to searched profile page

 Notes to self: